-- Modern day idols

-- Spanish regional identity

-- o Cultural heritage or the cultural landscape

 - o Today's youth, tomorrow's citizens

-- Monarchies, republics and dictatorships
+- Monachies, republics and dictatorships

 - Popular movements

 These are examined at the end of Year 13 by three units of assessment:

 - Paper 1 = Listening / Reading / Writing

 - Paper 2 = Writing

 - Paper 3 = Speaking

 This course will provide a sound basis for those who want to go on to study Spanish to degree level.
 However, A Level languages are highly regarded and, consequently, many employers actively look for candidates with an A Level language qualification.
 With opportunities for linguists within the business, media, finance, sales, manufacturing, and hospitality industries, learning a language does not just lead to translating, the travel industry and teaching.
 Many Higher Education courses in subjects such as Marketing, Business, Science and Engineering now include an element of language study and/or period of work experience abroad.